ple1n/awesome/philosophy.md

 The classical atheism would argue over that, _Y is wrong_, or _Y lacks proof_, or _some people need to prove Y_, or _N is more plausible_, where specically N is obviously to be the assumptions that science makes, or _truthiness of X must be proported to Y_, or _It's possible that D is true where D is some absurd thing_ (Russell's teapot).

 I would simply present the picture of such 3 modes of belief.
+The failure is that a lot of people people can not think  and act in a way that deviates from 1, or 2.
+Perhaps rigorous training is needed.